learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects all elements that appear directly after the former element.
-This selector is indicated by a `~` tilda symbol between the former sibling and the selected element that follows.
+This selects all elements that appear directly after the former element.
+This selector is indicated by a `~` tilde symbol between the former sibling and the selected element that follows it.

 ```html
 <h2>Sub heading</h2>